π Welcome

 - Hairdryer

-For the steps one and two look at the following pictures:
+For steps 1 and 2 look at the following pictures:

 Exercise: